 A lone and leery man, armored in chainmail, is prowling the parapets of Public Square's Soldiers and Sailors Monument.
 It's a damp morning in June, and the man is an odd, in fact a striking, sight.
-For it is June 2017, not June 1117.
+For it is June 2017.

 The man's been a near daily presence downtown these past few months.
 He's often just walking — "patrolling his route," a subtle list in his gait — though he sometimes can be spotted doing a bit of light parkour.
 He picks up garbage.
 He chats with passersby.
 He goes to church.
 But people have justifiably wondered what his deal is: Is the medieval get-up a joke or something?
 Is he on camera?
 Is he on drugs?